Is Anchor General Good for Auto Insurance?

 A.M.
 Best has given Anchor General an average rating of B+ with a stable outlook.
 That’s lower than the average insurance company, although it’s not as bad as some of the poorest insurance companies.

-As with other high-risk, high-cost car insurance companies, Anchor General has its fair share of negative reviews online.
-Plenty of customers complain about a poor customer service experience, poor claims process, and other issues, for example.
+Like other high-risk, high-cost car insurance companies, Anchor General has its fair share of negative reviews online.
+Many customers complain about a poor customer service experience, poor claims process, and other issues, for example.

 However, customer reviews tend to be biased – especially for high-risk car insurance companies.
 Few people take the time to rate their car insurance company online unless they’re unhappy with how a claim was handled, which skews ratings in a negative direction.